Shared Subspace Models for Multi-Group Covariance Estimation: Simulation Studies

-We estimated group-level covariance matrices from these datasets using three different variants of the shared subspace model.
+We estimate group-level covariance matrices from simulated data using three different variants of the shared subspace model.
 For each of these fits we estimate $r$.
 First, we estimate a single spiked covariance matrix from the pooled data and let $\hat{\Sigma}_k = \hat{\Sigma}$.
 Second, we fit the full rank shared subspace model.
 This corresponds to a procedure in which we estimate each spiked covariance matrix independently, since $s=p$ implies $VV^T = I_p$.
 Finally, we use an ``adaptive'' shared subspace estimator, in which we estimate both $s$, $r$ and $VV^T$.

+Since full rank estimators do not scale well, we compare the performance of various estimators on a simulated data set with only $p=200$ features.
+We also assume for $r=2$ spikes, $\sigma^2_k=1$, and $n_k = 50$.
+We fix the non-zero eigenvalues of $\Psi_k$ to $(\lambda_1, \lambda_2) = (250, 25)$.
+We simulate 100 independent data sets for each data generating mechanisms.
 In Table \ref{table:groupLoss} we report the average Stein's risk and corresponding 95\% loss intervals for the estimates derived from each of these inferential models.

 As expected, the estimates with the lowest risk are derived from the inferential model that most closely match the data generating specifications.
 However, the adaptive estimator has small risk under model misspecification relative to the alternatives.
 For example, when $\Sigma_k = \Sigma$, the adaptive shared subspace estimator has almost four times smaller risk than the full rank estimator, in which each covariance matrix is estimated independently.
 When the data come from a model in which $s=p$, that is, the eigenvectors of $\Psi_k$ are generated uniformly from $\mathcal{V}_{p,r}$, the adaptive estimator is over an order of magnitude better than the estimator which assumes no differences between groups.
 These results suggest that empirical Bayes inference for $VV^T$ combined with the rank estimation procedure suggested by \citet{Gavish2014} can be widely applied to group covariance estimation because the estimator adapts to the amount of similarity across groups.
-Thus, shared subspace estimation can be an especially appropriate choice when the similarity between groups is not known a priori.
+Thus, shared subspace estimation can be an appropriate and computationally efficient choice when the similarity between groups is not known \textit{a priori}.